beefyfinance/beefy-blog/content/articles/test.en.md

 ### Key facts

 Beefy has been made aware of specific unfortunate accusations about the incident, each of which needs a clear response.
-With this table you can plainly note the reality of what occurred and the actions Beefy took.
+With this table, you can plainly note the reality of what occurred and the actions Beefy took.

+### Conclusion

+Beefy wants to ensure our actions are completely transparent.
+While we acknowledge the mistake of holding back on an incident report this long, our intention was to avoid delivering more FUD in the heat of the incident.
+Given the information detailed above, it is plain to see the reasons behind each move Beefy took.
+As mentioned, the rescued funds remain secure.
+We continue to work to find a third-party intermediary so that funds are properly distributed back to impacted users.